-The scheme has also been targeting un-taxed and un-
+The scheme has also been targeting un-taxed and un-insured cars being driven by local criminals..
 The officer's philosophy is simple, removing criminals cars removes the means to commit further crime.

-Standing by this, has seen 106 cars taken off the roads together with more than 40 local criminals..
+Standing by this, has seen 106 cars taken off the roads together with more than 40 local criminals.

-That in turn has lead to a 35% reduction in auto crime offences, a reduction in household burglaries and £70,000 savings for the treasury in car tax revenue.
+That in turn has lead to a 35% reduction in auto crime offences, a reduction in household burglaries and £74,000 savings for the treasury in car tax revenue.

-PC Keith Collins commented, "We asked at the start to be judged on our results, the best reward is the satisfaction of the residents of a job well done, it is
+PC Keith Collins commented, "We asked at the start to be judged on our results, the best reward is the satisfaction of the residents of a job well done, it is pleasing to see we have made an impact and improved the quality of life in Morecambe"